Healthdirect Free Australian health advice you can count on.

 Living with otosclerosis

-It may help if you eat a diet containing a lot of calcium.
-Some women also find their hearing improves if they stop taking the contraceptive pill.
+It may help if you eat foods containing a lot of calcium.
+You may also find your hearing improves if you stop taking the contraceptive pill (“the pill”), as some people are negatively affected by this.

-If you have otosclerosis, it is particularly important to protect your hearing from noise damage, for example, due to loud music or a noisy environment such as a building site.
+If you have otosclerosis, it is particularly important to protect your hearing from noise damage.
+For example, protect your hearing from loud music or a noisy environment such as a building site.

 Resources and support

-Find out more here about hearing loss prevention and the Australian Government's hearing services program.
+Find out more about hearing loss prevention and the Australian Government's hearing services program.

 Learn more here about the development and quality assurance of healthdirect content.